oac-tree/sup-dto/doc/source/anytype.rst

 -------------

 The ``AnyType`` class provides copy and move constructors and assignment operators that behave as one would expect from objects with value semantics.
-There is no restriction on assigning another ``AnyType`` object to an already existing one.
-This implies that the underlying types are always overwritten.
+In general, the underlying types are always overwritten.
+There is only one restriction: the ``EmptyType`` cannot be assigned to any type other than the ``EmptyType`` itself.
+This restriction is required to prevent subtypes of structured or array types to become empty types, which can lead to broken invariants (e.g. array type with elements of different type).

 The following example shows this behavior::